-Your Next Weekend Escape: Atlantic City (Yes, Really)
+Why Atlantic City Should Be Your Next Weekend Getaway (Yes, Really)

-Atlantic City has come a long way since Sex and the City infamously dedicated an episode to a girls’ trip full of cheesy undertones and corresponding outfits.
-But with luxe new openings, a renewed culinary scene and big-name entertainers constantly passing through, the historic resort town is finally impressing even the most skeptical New Yorkers.
+Forget what you recall about Atlantic City—especially if your whole impression of it is based on that ridiculously cheesy girls-trip episode of Sex and the City (you know the one!).
+With luxe new openings, a revived culinary scene and big-name entertainers constantly passing through, the historic resort town will impress even the most skeptical New Yorkers.
 Plus, you don’t even need a car to visit, with multiple bus options in and out of town each day.
-Here’s how to spend a non-cheesy weekend there—gambling optional.
+Here’s how to spend one incredible weekend there—gambling optional.

 Hit the Boardwalk

 There’s a good reason Atlantic City was planned as a vacation spot: the beaches.
 Access the wide stretch of sand via the adjacent boardwalk, which links most of the casinos in town by foot and features a lot more than your standard Jersey Shore offerings of frozen custard, pizza and fries—though there’s plenty of that too.
 Indulge your inner kid with mini golf, go-carts, a vintage-style arcade and a pier full of amusement rides complete with an observation wheel, or take a short stroll to climb a historic lighthouse.
 Don’t fret if you visit during the off-season, either.
 In fact, it’s one of our favorite times to go, with a full-on Oktoberfest celebration, a holiday light show and a polar bear plunge on New Year’s Day.